elemel/fungeoneer/chapters/staredown.md

 # Staredown

 You have entered another dungeon.
+You stand at the bottom of the staircase where you entered, facing east.
 In this dungeon, there are two levels, separated by a blank line on the map:

 ```
 #########[####[#][#[][###############]######]#[#]##############][##########][#